xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 ---
 {% include base_path %}

-If you're interested in joining my group as a PhD student (a full PhD studentship is available) or a visiting scholar, or if you wish to apply for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV.
+If you're interested in joining my group as a PhD student (a full PhD studentship is available for 2024 entry) or a visiting scholar, or if you wish to apply for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV.

 **PhD Opportunities**